NZ Water Model - Hydrology

 A highly adaptable solution

-NZWaM-Hydro will combine surface-water and groundwater models with a water-age model to provide hydrological tracers and water-source information.
-The project will also build a geospatial database to organise and harmonise data, and provide transferable, scalable and cost-effective applications.
+NZWaM-Hydro will combine an ensemble of surface-water and/or groundwater models with a water-age model to provide hydrological tracers and water-source information across New Zealand.
+The project will also build a geospatial and geo-temporal database to organise and harmonise data, and provide transferable, scalable and cost-effective applications.
 In addition the project will also provide:

-- Simulation of surface-water and groundwater flows at catchment scale (down to first-order catchments) in both gauged and ungauged catchments, to support water-resource management and hydrological investigation.
+- Simulations of surface-water and groundwater flows at catchment scale (down to first-order catchments) in both gauged and ungauged catchments, to support water-resource management and hydrological investigation.

 - A 'hydro-geofabric' that will provide a consistent, national geospatial information framework to further develop capability in process understanding, and measurement across spatial and temporal scales.

-- Software such as HydroDeskNZ (a version of the modelling framework that can run on a desktop computer), allowing users to simulate surface and groundwater flow, on their own operating system.
+- Software such as HydroDeskNZ (a cloud based tool ), allowing users to simulate surface and groundwater flow, on the cloud.

 - Environmental flow forecasts under varying land-uses and climate conditions and across a range of timescales (from a few days to decades ahead).